 The filing a legal separation petition also allows the spouse to seek the protection of the automatic temporary restraining orders (ATROS) that going into effect any time a legal separation or a divorce is filed.
 We discuss ATROs in the previously linked article.
 Please check it out.

-Knowing the residency requirements and how to get around them is an important part of strategy in any Orange County divorce case where a spouse has not lived in California for six months or in the County of Orange for three months immediately preceding the petition but still needs the protections of our Family Court.
+Knowing the residency requirements and how to get around them is an important part of strategy in any divorce case where a spouse has not lived in California for six months or in the intended county for three months immediately preceding the petition but still needs the protections of our Family Court.

 Do you have questions about residency and whether you should file for divorce or legal separation?
-Our experienced Orange County divorce attorneys are ready to help.
+Our experienced divorce attorneys are ready to help.